Talkala logo

 Evenings often work better for family and travel-related calls

 Look up Central / Mountain / Pacific • UTC-6 to UTC-8 before you dial.
-It's embarrassingly easy to forget this when you're calling Mexico from the opposite side of the planet.
+Timing is often the difference between reaching a person and reaching a closed desk.

 Quick cheat sheet